MIDFIELDR/midfieldr/README.md

 # be patient
 ```

-Once the Console prompt “&gt;” reappears, you can confirm a successful
+Once the Console prompt “\>” reappears, you can confirm a successful
 installation by viewing the package help page.
 In the Console, run:

 ``` r